What parents need to know

 Is it any good?

-Told from the alternating viewpoints of Ky and Cassia, this is the journey stage of the saga.
-The getting-there can be plodding, but there’s much to discover on the way.
+Told from the alternating viewpoints of Ky and Cassia, this is the journey stage of the saga, and while the getting-there can be plodding, there’s much to discover on the way.
 The tone is very different from the first book, set in the polished, controlled Borough.
 The action -- and there’s a lot of it -- is now in the wild Outer Provinces, where the Society uses its undesirables as cannon fodder.
 Away from Society oversight, the love story that blossomed in Matched grows thorny: Cassia and Ky had united against the Society’s plans for them, but now they grapple with conflicting desires.

 Ally Condie continues to write with a poetic voice, returning often to the poems that preface the novel.
 Yet after all the drama of the journey, the hurried conclusion is emotionally flat.
 Crossed is unlikely to seduce new readers, but fans will be fascinated by the farmers and their caves stuffed with treasured books, clues to the Society’s sinister workings, and Xander’s tantalizing secret.